axprin/phase_0_unit_1/week_3/1_code_combat/readme.md

 ###3.
 Answer the following:
 When you are finished with all of the levels, answer the following questions.
 You may want to look at some resources on JavaScript before answering.
   - What is `this` referring to?
-Think programming-wise rather than in the terms of the game.
+Think programming-wise rather than in the terms of the game. <br><br>Every function has it's own scope, and since everything in JS is an object, even a function can store some values into itself using "this"<br><br>
-  - What does the `()` do in JavaScript?
+  - What does the `()` do in JavaScript?<br><br>Parentheses house arguements.<br><br>
-  - What is the point of the semicolons?
+  - What is the point of the semicolons?<br><br>Semicolons appear to end everything/everyline.
+Must just be syntactical, perhaps I'll understand it better a little later on?

 ## Reflect
 In the reflection section of your 'my_solution.js` file, reflect on your learning.
 Use the [reflection guidelines](../reflection_guidelines.md).. ***NOTE: Reflections are mandatory!***